ckampa13/EFTAnalysis/SampleGenerationDim8/README.md

 #### Near term goal

-To have the first two rows of productio done first.
+To have the first two rows of production done first.